mcdermottLab/auditory_attention/README.md

 The repository for Ian Griffith, R. Preston Hess, and Josh H. McDermott, _Optimized feature gains explain and predict successes and failures of human selective listening_.

-It contains the trained attention models, curated human-participant datasets, demo stimuli, notebooks, and evaluation scripts needed to reproduce every figure and statistic in the manuscript.
-The sections below walk new users through the layout, dependencies, and common workflows.
+ Contained is a trained attention model, the processed human participant and model simulation datasets, demo stimuli, notebooks, and evaluation scripts needed to the figures and statistical tests in the manuscript.
+The sections below describe the layout, dependencies, and common workflows.

+## Data directories
+To use the repository, first download the model checkpoint, participant data, model simulation results, and demo stimuli from our [OSF project cite](https://doi.org/10.17605/OSF.IO/WJZVU) as zip archives corresponding to `attn_cue_models`, `data`, and `demo_stimuli`.

+- `attn_cue_models.zip` holds a checkpoint for our best model (e.g., `word_task_v10_main_feature_gain_config`).
+- `demo_stimuli.zip` provides the example `.wav` files used in the quick-start code below (male/female cues, targets, and mixtures).
+- `data.zip` contains processed experiment tables: CSV/PKL tables with the aggregated model and human results used by the figure scripts for all experiments and model simulations.

 ## Repository map

-- `src/` – PyTorch Lightning modules, cochlear front-end implementations, audio transforms, and utilities shared across training and evaluation.
+- `attn_cue_models/` – Pretrained checkpoint for the best feature-gain model analyzed in the paper.
 - `config/` – YAML files describing model architectures, datasets, and hyperparameters.
 - `corpus/` – Dataset/dataloader definitions for model training and behavioral simulations.
+- `data/` – CSV/PKL tables with the aggregated model and human results used by the figure scripts.
+- `demo_stimuli/` – Male/female cue-target `.wav` files plus mixtures so you can run the model.
 - `notebooks/` – Jupyter notebooks for exploratory analysis and figure generation.
   - `notebooks/Final_Figures/` contains both `.ipynb` and `.py` counterparts for every main and supplementary figure.
-Run `python notebooks/Final_Figures/run_all_figure_gen.py` to regenerate the full figure suite and associated statistics.
+Run `python notebooks/Final_Figures/run_all_figure_gen.py` to regenerate all figures and associated statistics.
-- `participant_data/` – Clean CSV/PKL tables for human experiments (per-trial logs, summary stats, ANOVA inputs, metadata).
-These are the authoritative data sources consumed by the notebooks.
-- `attn_cue_models/` – Pretrained checkpoints and PyTorch Lightning logs for the feature-gain models analyzed in the paper.
-- `demo_stimuli/` – Male/female cue-target `.wav` files plus mixtures so you can audition the models immediately.
-- `final_results_to_share/` – Aggregated model + human metrics used by the figure scripts.
+- `src/` – PyTorch Lightning modules, cochlear front-end implementations, audio transforms, and utilities shared across training and evaluation.
 - `eval_*.py` – Standalone scripts that reproduce each behavioral experiment (see “Running analyses” below).
 - `*.sh` – SLURM-ready job scripts showing how we ran the corresponding Python programs on MIT OpenMind.

-## Included data directories

-- `attn_cue_models/` ships with checkpoints and training logs organized by architecture/task (e.g., `word_task_v10_main_feature_gain_config`).
-Each directory contains the `.ckpt` files referenced throughout the manuscript.
-- `demo_stimuli/` provides the example `.wav` files used in the quick-start code below (male/female cues, targets, and mixtures).
-- `participant_data/` contains curated experiment tables: raw participant thresholds, per-trial CSVs, summary pickles for ANOVAs, and metadata spreadsheets.
-- `final_results_to_share/` offers precomputed aggregates for every model/human comparison, allowing the notebooks to render figures without recomputing heavy simulations.

 ## Getting started